 On the scale of allowances for medical benefit we give an allowance towards medical certificates if you can produce evidence you paid your GP to sign one for you.

-If you have a Deferred Sickness or Permanent Care policy with National Friendly and you wish to make a claim, please contact us and we’ll be happy to take you through the next steps.
+If you have a Deferred Sickness or Permanent Care policy with National Friendly and you wish to make a claim, please contact us using the details below and we’ll be happy to take you through the next steps.

 We’re here to help, so whether you have a query about your existing policies, or want guidance about switching to one of our new products, just get in touch with our team.
 We’re based here in the UK – and it’s free to call us from most UK landlines.
 (Calls will be recorded for quality and training purposes).

 Calls from UK landlines and mobiles cost no more than a call to a 01 or 02 number and will count towards any inclusive minutes.

 We’re open from 8am to 6pm, Monday to Friday excluding bank holidays.
 Calls are recorded for training and quality purposes.

 Email us at